-“My mom didn’t, actually doesn’t, want me to go out for basketball.
+“My mom didn’t — and actually still doesn’t — want me to go out for basketball.
 After high school I want to go to medical school and specialize in sports medicine.
 She thinks playing basketball will interfere with getting straight A’s and that getting straight A’s is a big deal for getting into med school.
 My dad and I disagree.
 I had a straight-A average at St. Anselm, and that’s from first through eighth grades.
 So we’re wearing her down.

-“Now, I still don’t know what the favor is you wanted, Todd.
-You’re Todd, right?”
+“Now, I still don’t know what the favor is that you wanted, Todd.
+You are Todd, right?”
 He pointed to Todd, who nodded.

 “I’m taking Journalism, and I’m on the staff of the Roundtable, the school newspaper.
 The favor I want to ask is, when you decide to join the basketball team here I’d like to write the article for the paper before you tell anyone else.
 Is that okay?”

 Scott grinned.
 “Sure, why not?
 We’re getting to know each other, and I think it’ll be better for someone I know to write about me than have some stranger do it.
 I can make sure all of my bad traits are left out of the article, right?”